tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 ### Reset type

-When the TKey is started or resetted it can load an app from different sources.
+When the TKey is started or reset it can load an app from different sources.
 We call this the reset type.
 Reset type is located in the `resetinfo` part of FW\_RAM.
 The different reset types loads and start an app from: